Be a Good Role Model

 Don’t make it easy for your children to use drugs.

-Teens who have been minimally exposed to others who use drugs and alcohol are less likely to use substances themselves.
+Adolescents who have been minimally exposed to others who use drugs and alcohol are less likely to use substances themselves.
 Particularly when your child is at a friend’s house, know what’s going on.
 If you feel uncomfortable with your child’s friend or family, follow up on it.
 Also, parents must remain proactive: support each other’s efforts to communicate with your children and supervise their environments.